Reference

 Outputs

-2. value and nodID are vectors of the same lengths, and each element in value is applied to the corresponding node.
+valueis applied to all relevant nodes in the model valueandnodIDare vectors of the same lengths, and each element invalueis applied to the corresponding node.

 setdof! is peculiar in that it modifies its input state variable, but must be used as a function.
 A call like stateout = setdof!(statein,value;class=:X,field=:somefield,order=1) can turn out in two ways: If the state already stores derivatives in X to order 1, then statein is mutated and statein===stateout.
 Otherwise, statein is unchanged, stateout is a new object, sharing as much memory as possible with statein.
 To avoid confusion, always use the syntax shown above.